 Call for Applications

-The International Nuremberg Principles Academy is pleased to announce that applications for the 6th edition of its Nuremberg Summer Academy are now open.
-Young lawyers, prosecutors, judges, and academics are invited to apply to the 2020 edition, which will be held in Nuremberg, Germany, from 6 to 17 July 2020.
+The International Nuremberg Principles Academy is pleased to announce that applications for the eighth edition of its Nuremberg Summer Academy are now open.
+Young lawyers, prosecutors, judges and academics are invited to apply to the 2023 edition, which will be held online, from 31 July to 11 August 2023.

 Each year, the Nuremberg Summer Academy, a two-week intensive summer course, provides young professionals with an invaluable opportunity and stimulating learning experience to acquire or deepen their knowledge of substantive and procedural aspects of international criminal law.
-Guided by leading international experts and practitioners, the participants will acquire practical knowledge on the investigation, prosecution, and adjudication of core international crimes.
-They will also have the opportunity to participate in study visits to the historic Courtroom 600 of the Nuremberg Palace of Justice, the Memorium Nuremberg Trials, the Documentation Center Nazi Party Rally Grounds, and the Dachau Concentration Camp Memorial Site.
+Guided by leading international experts and practitioners, the participants will acquire practical knowledge on the investigation, prosecution and adjudication of core international crimes.

-- Applicants should have a minimum of 3 years of professional experience working as prosecutors, judges, lawyers or other legal professionals or working on research projects or teaching international criminal law or other relevant disciplines at accredited universities.
+- Applicants should be young professionals with a minimum of three years of professional experience working as prosecutors, judges, lawyers, or other legal professionals or working on research projects or teaching international criminal law, or other relevant disciplines at accredited universities.

-- Proficiency in spoken and written English is required.
+- Applicants should be proficient in spoken and written English.

-- Full time participation and availability for the entire duration of the program are required.
+- Applicants should be able to participate full time and be available for the entire duration of the programme.

-The Nuremberg Academy is holding two editions of its Summer Academy: the Nuremberg Summer Academy in English and l’Académie d’été de Nuremberg in French.
-For the Francophone edition, please find more details on the application process here.
+The Nuremberg Academy holds two editions of its Summer Academy: the Nuremberg Summer Academy in English and l’Académie d’été de Nuremberg in French.
+For the francophone edition, please find more details on the application process here.

-Please note that applicants may only apply to one Nuremberg Summer Academy, either the Anglophone Edition or the Francophone Edition.
+Applicants may only apply to one Nuremberg Summer Academy, either the anglophone Edition or the francophone Edition.

 Female candidates are strongly encouraged to apply.

-Shortlisted applicants will be called for an interview in March 2020.
+Shortlisted applicants will be called for an interview in March–April 2023.